anispiderman/dynamic-parking-route-optimizer/README.md

 ## Project paper

 I wrote an IEEE-format paper explaining the problem, algorithms, experiment design, results, and limitations.
-I will add the verified PDF to this repository separately.

 ## About this project

-I built this as an artificial-intelligence class project.
+I built this as an artificial-intelligence class group project.
 The repository focuses on the completed dynamic A* and tabular Q-learning comparison; a DQN extension was explored but was not completed, so it is not included in the implementation or results.